elmahio/documentation/docs/logging-to-elmah-io-from-azure-webjobs.md

 Logging errors from [Azure WebJobs](https://elmah.io/features/azure-functions/) requires only a few lines of code.
 We've created a client specifically for Azure WebJobs.

+!!! warning
-> Support for Azure WebJobs has been stopped on version `3.1.23` of the `Elmah.Io.Functions` package.
+    Support for Azure WebJobs has been stopped on version `3.1.23` of the `Elmah.Io.Functions` package.
 The newer versions only work with Azure Functions.

 Install the [Elmah.Io.Functions](https://www.nuget.org/packages/elmah.io.functions/) package: